devopsdays/devopsdays-web/content/page/organizing.md

   - An option is to use a Dropbox shared directory
 - You can run either :
   - `impressive -a 15` [http://impressive.sourceforge.net/](http://impressive.sourceforge.net/)
-  - Adobe Acrobat Reader in [auto-advance mode](http://malektips.com/adobe_reader_7_0019.html); ask presenters to add empty slide to the end as Reader doesn't exit after last slide
+  - Adobe Acrobat Reader in [auto-advance mode](http://malektips.com/adobe_reader_7_0019.html); ask presenters to add empty slide to the end as Reader doesn't exit after the last slide
 - Don't let them run on their own laptops
 - Use a dedicated laptop (avoid any popups etc...)
 - Mention again on the day itself.